Wluper/matilda/README.md

   of key-value pairs which are used to display the dialogue data for annotation.

 * Some key-value pairs are compulsory in order to correctly display the dialogue.
-The key-value pairs which are compulsory are defined in the `annotator_config.py` file in the `server` folder.
+The key-value pairs which are compulsory are defined in the `annotation model json file` read by `annotator_config.py` in the `web\server` folder.

 * By default, the only required key-value pair in each turn is called `usr` and should be the user's query as a string.